catinahat85/GitGudAtCloudNative/learning-resources/README.md

 - **[Linux Foundation Introduction to Kubernetes on EdX](https://www.edx.org/learn/kubernetes/the-linux-foundation-introduction-to-kubernetes)**: The same official course, hosted on EdX.

 - **[Civo Academy](https://www.civo.com/academy)**: Free Kubernetes and cloud-native technology courses covering the essentials of cloud-native development, containers, and Kubernetes.

 ---

+## K8s Video Theory
+A couple of reccomended videos that explain Kubernetes concepts, uses cases etc.

+- **[Learn Kubernetes - KodeKloud](https://youtu.be/X48VuDVv0do?si=KJVDeOOHSUJxkQpF)**: A comprehensive beginner-friendly introduction to Kubernetes by KodeKloud, covering the core concepts and practical demonstrations.

+- **[Kubernetes Tutorial - Techworld with Nana](https://youtu.be/X48VuDVv0do?si=WtiwUqi1CHDnJum_)**: Another excellent Kubernetes tutorial by Techworld with Nana, offering clear explanations and hands-on examples.

+---